At the hall and on the estate

-Benthall maybe a small estate, but it’s packed full of things to do.
-As well as visit around the house you can stroll around the gardens, get tea and cake in the tea-room then walk it off on a walk through the park and woods.
+Benthall may be a small estate, but it’s packed full of things to do.
+As well as visit around the house you can stroll around the gardens, get tea and cake in the tea-room, then work it off on a walk through the park and woods.

-Outside in the garden you can wonder around hidden paths, sit on bench in the rose garden and take in the heady scent of the roses and hear the bees buzzing around.
-In the spring and autumn you will see the crocuses in flower, these are very special to us as one of the tenants, George Maw, collected crocuses from all around the world and brought them back to Benthall for his own personal collection.
+Outside in the garden you can wander around hidden paths and sit on a bench in the rose garden, taking in the heady scent of the roses and listening to the bees buzzing around.
+In the spring and autumn, you'll see crocuses in flower - these are very special to us as one of the tenants, George Maw, collected crocuses from all around the world and brought them back to Benthall for his own personal collection.

-St Bartholomew’s church has recently been acquired by the National Trust.
-This is an interesting building to wonder around as it was re-built during the Restoration period after the original church was destroyed during the Civil War.
+The neighbouring church, St Bartholomew’s, has recently been acquired by the National Trust.
+This is an interesting and unusual building to explore, as it was rebuilt during the Restoration period after the original church was destroyed during the Civil War.

-Out into the wider landscape there are some lovely walks around the park and woodland.
+Out in the wider landscape, there are some lovely walks around the park and woodland.
 You can even walk to Ironbridge and back if you don’t mind a bit of a slope!
-The park is full of wildflowers, including orchids in the summer and the woodland is packed full or rare species of flora too.
+The park is full of wildflowers, including orchids in the summer, and the woodland is also packed full of rare flora.

-Our intimate tea-room in the house is run purely by volunteers who are happy to serve you waitress style, your afternoon tea.
-We serve drinks and cakes only, but there is always a good selection on offer which we are sure will get your mouth watering.
+Our intimate tea-room in the house is run purely by volunteers who are happy to serve you, waitress-style, your afternoon tea.
+Although we serve drinks and cakes only, there's always a good selection on offer and we're sure they'll get your mouth watering.